rachelkhoriander/tech-task/tutorial/auth_with_github.md

 -	**Logout script** (logout.php)
     Handles the logout process.
 -	**Stylesheet** (style.css)
-    Unnecessary, but included to make the app look a little prettier.
+    Unnecessary, but included in the repo to make the app look a little prettier.

 ### Accessing the GitHub API